-DCA will raise awareness related to prevention of (sexual) exploitation, abuse and/or harassment consistently throughout the staff member's period of employment.
-The topic together with consequences of misconduct will be thoroughly addressed as a mandatory element during the introduction period in DCA.
+DCA will raise awareness related to prevention of sexual exploitation, abuse and harassment consistently throughout the staff member's period of employment.
+The topic together with consequences of misconduct will be thoroughly addressed as a mandatory element during the introduction period in DCA (DCA - Code of conduct and Expected Staff Behaviour course is mandatory to be completed by all employees within the first 3 months of employment.).
 DCA is aware that this policy touches on personal behaviour and issues normally considered private.
 In the discussion on this policy it is important to thoroughly debate how to secure an open, positive non-discriminatory and non-abusive working environment in each local context.